Euroscepticism, EU-UK relations and the European Union

 From December 2017 to October 2019, I was Deputy Director of the ESRC's "UK in a Changing Europe" programme, working on improving public understanding of the issues surrounding the UK's withdrawal from the EU, and conducting original research on the social media activity of key participants in that process across the EU.
 In 2017-19 I was Research Investigator for the 'Negotiating Brexit' project on the same ESRC programme, working with Hussein Kassim (UEA) on monitoring and analysis of EU member states' and institutions' position on the negotiating of UK withdrawal.

 For an overview of my Brexit thinking, you might try this keynote address I gave at the University of Goettingen in September 2019.

 Details of academic publications can be found on my CV page.

-I regularly discuss these matters on local, national and international media, including TV (including CNN, BBC and Al-Jazeera), radio (including BBC, LBC, Radio Canada) and print/online (including The Guardian (UK), Washington Post (USA), London Evening Standard (UK), Time Magazine (US), Altinget (DK), Pravda (SK), Les Echos (FR).
+I regularly discuss these matters on local, national and international media, including TV (including CNN, BBC, EuroNews and Al-Jazeera), radio (including BBC, LBC, Radio France Internationale) and print/online (including The Guardian (UK), Washington Post (USA), London Evening Standard (UK), Time Magazine (US), Altinget (DK), Pravda (SK), Les Echos (FR).